 To better understand noise in the local area NSW Ports commissioned noise monitoring activities in 2020.
-The report concluded the largest source of low frequency noise in the area was ships berthed at Port Botany, with other low frequency noise sources contributing.
+The monitoring activities identified that the main source of low frequency noise in the area was ships berthed at Port Botany, with other low frequency noise sources contributing.
 Low frequency noise is often described by people as a ‘throbbing’ or ‘humming’ sound and can become more noticeable during the evening and at night.
 A copy of the NSW Ports report can be found at https://www.nswports.com.au/outcome-noise-investigation-port-botany.

 In early 2021, we commissioned Marshall Day Acoustics to undertake a noise monitoring program in the Port Botany precinct.
-The noise study was designed to identify noise sources that emit low frequency noise – often described by people as a ‘throbbing’ or ‘humming’ sound that can become more noticeable during the evening and at night – predominantly in and around the Botany industrial and transport areas (the port).
-This noise study included long and short-term noise measurements at six locations in the area surrounding the Botany industrial and transport area.
-These locations were Dent Street in Botany, Woonah Street in Little Bay, Anzac Parade in La Perouse, Brotherson House in Port Botany and two locations along Australia Avenue in Matraville.
+The noise study was designed to identify noise sources that emit low frequency noise mainly in and around the Botany industrial and transport areas (the Port).
+This noise study included long and short-term noise measurements at six locations in the area surrounding the Port.

-This study confirmed that activities at the Port, particularly from ship exhausts, were the main sources of low frequency noise in the Port Botany area.
-However, the study also identified other sources of low frequency noise that could be impacting residents, including
+Outcomes from this study confirmed that activities at the Port, particularly from ship exhausts, were the primary sources of low frequency noise in the Port Botany area.

 We are considering these findings and appropriate next steps.
 For a copy of the report contact firstname.lastname@example.org